folio-org/folio-keycloak/docs/keycloak-upgrade.md

 ## Overview

-This repository uses Dependabot to automatically detect new Keycloak releases and create pull requests.
-However, Keycloak upgrades require careful coordination with dependent repositories and thorough testing before deployment.
-This document describes the automated safety gates and manual verification process.
+Dependabot creates PRs when the Keycloak base image tag changes.
+These upgrades need coordination with plugins and downstream modules plus manual testing.
+This guide summarizes what the automation does and what you need to verify before merging.

 ## Automated Components